 Download a presentation prepared by Professor Simon Keller and Associate Professor Justin Sytsma about how and why to study Philosophy at Te Herenga Waka—Victoria University of Wellington.

 Philosophy courses are an important component of any degree from the University.
 Since creative, critical, and cogent thinking is fundamental to every subject, the concepts and methods of contemporary philosophy can be useful for students majoring in most other fields.
 Philosophy gives you a competitive academic edge and enhances the overall quality of your degree.

 The Philosophy programme at the University has strong links to other disciplines outside the School, including connections with computing and mathematics through logic; with science through the philosophy of biology, and ethics and genetics; and with art and art history through the philosophy of art.
 At postgraduate level, Philosophy is offered within the BA(Hons), MA and PhD degrees.

 Philosophy staff at the University are engaged in research across a large range of topics within philosophy.
 We have particular strengths in logic, ethics, metaphysics, aesthetics, and philosophy of biology.

 What can I do with a qualification in Philosophy?

 Philosophy graduates find employment in a wide variety of fields.
-The Philosophy programme at Victoria University of Wellington has had an excellent employment and placement record over the years and people interested in learning about the potential for their philosophy qualification should refer to the Philosophy Career View.
+Our Philosophy programme has had an excellent employment and placement record over the years and people interested in learning about the potential for their philosophy qualification should refer to the Philosophy Career View.

 Programme Research Seminars are held regularly during teaching periods.
 Postgraduate Philosophy students are expected to attend this staff seminar series.